Key Trends in Canadian Small Business

 This segmentation provides valuable insights into the business landscape:

-• The dominance of Construction in the Goods sector suggests a strong and sustained demand for infrastructure and building-related activities, presenting growth opportunities for businesses in this industry.
+The dominance of Construction in the Goods sector suggests strong demand and growth opportunities.

-• The equal shares of Retail Trade and Healthcare emphasize the need to cater to both consumer preferences and essential societal needs.
+The equal shares of Retail Trade and Healthcare reflect both consumer trends and societal needs.

 Employment Trends You Can’t Ignore